MrNoBody86/Machine-Learning-with-Python-Foundations/README.md

 ## Building and Evaluating Machine Learning Models

 Bring it all together by building, evaluating, and interpreting the results of a machine learning model in Python.

-## Course Completion Project

-Apply your knowledge and skills to a real-world project to reinforce what you've learned throughout the course.

 ## Prerequisites